Low-temperature statistical mechanics of the QuanTizer problem: fast quenching and equilibrium cooling of the three-dimensional Voronoi Liquid: Conclusion

-Ultimately, it supports the search for disordered ground states and long-lived inherent structures that offer novel physical properties due to their isotropy (in contrast to their crystalline counter parts).
+Ultimately, the research presented in this article supports the search for disordered ground states and long-lived inherent structures that offer novel physical properties due to their isotropy (in contrast to their crystalline counter parts).
 A key question for experimental realizations is the role of long- and short-range interaction in such systems.